Aura Router

 Combined Validation

-Validate both searchParams and body in the same endpoint:
+Both searchParams and body can be validated in the same endpoint.

 import { z } from "zod"